matganine/testPT4/README.md

 # PearlExample

+## Presentation
+Pearltrees is a place to organize all your interests.
+With this project we are showing how to use our extension of the Ravis library.

 ## Overview
 This is an example code showing how to use our extension of the RaVis (Relational Analysis Components) library in order to layout pearls and pearltrees.